composingcap/JoyconWebHidN4M/README.md

 It works well on Mac OS using chrome, but the seems to have some minor issues on windows.

 Once it is installed, create a cp.joycon abstraction in Max.
 You can open the help file to see an implementation of the system.

+Once the web server is up, you will need to pair your joycons to the web page.
+This information is piped into Max and sent to the first outlet of the cp.joycon abstraction.